mstksg/inCode/copy/entries/typed-lc-1.md

     `List` on the type level, `Natural/show` at the value level).
 However, in Dhall, this doesn't happen, so we're going to address this as essentially paired with function abstraction.

+#### Type levels

+If a level is a "type" of another (type, kind, sort), they also have a *function type* construct, which is the *type* of lambda abstractions on the level below.

+For example, a term-level lambda abstraction of type `\(x : Natural) -> x + 2` has the type `Natural -> Natural`, which lives on the type level.
+Again, this is specifically for functions on the "same level".

+This construct might also classify primitives on the level above.
+For example, the `Natural/isEven` primitive in Dhall has type `Natural -> Bool`.

+#### Type-of-type levels

+If a level is the "type" of a level that is a "type" of another type, it must also have a "constant" to tie the levels below together.
+That is, there is a kind `Type`, that is the kind of all types that categorize terms.
+We also have the sort `Kind`, that is the sort of all kinds that categorize types.

+#### Recap

+That's a lot of constructs, and a lot of conditions.
+So just to recap, here's a list of all constructors on each of the levels that we have gone over so far:

+Term
+  ~ Primitives
+  ~ Function abstraction
+  ~ Function application

+Type
+  ~ Primitives
+  ~ Function abstraction
+  ~ Function application
+  ~ Function type

+Kind
+  ~ Primitives
+  ~ Function abstraction
+  ~ Function application
+  ~ Function type
+  ~ Constant (`Type`)

+Sort
+  ~ Primitives
+  ~ Function type
+  ~ Constant (`Kind`)

+All of these constructs are things that are "within the same level".

+### Inter-Level

+Finally, we have three inter-level constructs: *type abstraction*, *type application*, and *type abstraction type*.
+I like to call them *polymorphism*, *instantiation*, and *forall*, as they are realized in Haskell.

+**Type abstraction** (polymorphism) lets us parameterize a value based on something of a type above.
+A common example is the identity function in Haskell, which has type `forall a. a -> a`.
+In Haskell, type abstractions are always implicit; we don't ever explicitly write them out, and instead the Haskell compiler implicitly creates it for us with no syntactic overhead.
+In Dhall, type abstractions are always explicit: the polymorphic identity function is written as `\(a : Type) -> \(x : a) -> x`.

+In Dhall, there are three type abstractions allowed:

+1. Terms parameterized on types (polymorphic terms)
+2. Terms parameterized on kinds (kind-polymorphic terms)
+3. Types parameterized on kinds (kind-polymorphic types)

+I believe this is a fundamental limit of disallowing sort variables.
+If we allowed sort-variables, then we'd also have terms parameterized on sorts, types parameterized on sorts, and kinds parameterized on sorts, adding three new type abstractions.

+**Type application** (instantiation) lets us *apply* a type abstraction to some input of the appropriate level, or to "instantiate a type variable", in Haskell-speak.

+Finally, the **type abstraction type** is the meta-level "type* of a type abstraction, just like how a function type is the "type" of a function abstraction.
+Again, there are three in Dhall:

+1. The type of terms parameterized on types
+2. The type of terms parameterized on kinds
+3. The kind of types parameterized on kinds

+Note that although these are the types of type abstractions, *primitives* can also have these types.
+For example, the `None` term primitive in Dhall has type `forall (a : Type).
+Optional a`.
+Its type is #1 on the list above: `None` is a term parameterized on a type, and its type is the type of terms parameterized on types.

+### Final Summary

+To summarize, here's all of the constructs in Dhall:

+Term
+  ~ Primitives
+  ~ Function abstraction
+  ~ Function application
+  ~ Type abstraction (parameterized on types)
+  ~ Type application (parameterized on types)
+  ~ Type abstraction (parameterized on kinds)
+  ~ Type application (parameterized on kinds)

+Type
+  ~ Primitives
+  ~ Function abstraction
+  ~ Function application
+  ~ Type abstraction (parameterized on kinds)
+  ~ Type application (parameterized on kinds)
+  ~ Function type
+  ~ Type abstraction type (terms parameterized on types) ~ Type abstraction type (terms parameterized on kinds)

+Kind
+  ~ Primitives
+  ~ Function abstraction
+  ~ Function application
+  ~ Function type
+  ~ Type abstraction type (types parameterized on kinds) ~ Constant (`Type`)

+Sort
+  ~ Primitives
+  ~ Function type
+  ~ Constant (`Kind`)

+Note that Dhall also has `let .. in ..` constructs, for mostly quality of life purposes.
+They don't really affect the semantics, but we can essentially treat them like function abstractions or type applications that are immediately applied.
+So, `let x = Natural in blah` is `(\(x : Type) -> blah) Natural`.
+However, this does restrict us to only have `let .. in ..`s that correspond to an appropriate function or type abstraction --- so we can't, say, do `let x = 1 in Kind`, since there is no abstraction that takes a term and returns a sort.

+### Normalization and Typing Rules

+Of course, listing these constructs is one story.
+Getting the type of them (and the type of their components) is a different one.
+For example, we know that applying a function of type `Natural -> Bool` to a term of type `Natural` gives us a term of type `Bool`.
+However, we'll gloss over this for now as we continue on this high-level overview.

+### How does Dhall do it?

+In the typical Haskell way, the system is implemented as an ADT, where each construct is (surprise) a constructor.

+However, the untyped Dhall AST squishes all of the distinction between all of the levels.
+Half of my journey was actually in re-separating each of these levels!

+The untyped Dhall AST has the following constructors:

+*   A constructor for each primitive (on all levels)
+*   A constructor for each constant
+*   A single constructor for all function abstractions *and* type abstractions (that is, a single constructor for all levels).
+*   A single constructor for all function applications *and* type applications (again, one constructor for all levels).
+*   A single constructor for all function types *and* type application (of all levels).

+(And also the `let .. in ..` constructor)

+So at this point, the plan seems clear: simply distinguish each of the "squished" abstractions into the four different levels ("unsquish" them), and make them a GADT parameterized on on the types with the right inductive rules.